gomathishankar28/ms3_meercq/README.md

 *   As a prospective customer, I would like to receive suggestions in the search field so that I can narrow down my search easily.

-*   As a prospective customer, I should be able to avail the contacts of services from a list as well as through visual tiles so that this information is easily accessible.
+*   As a prospective customer, I should be able to access all the available service types from nav menu as well as through visual tiles so that this information is easily accessible..

 *   As a new customer to the website, I want to know for what kind of services, the contact details are provided.